What is the course about?

 When I've finished, what course can I do next?

-French 1: module 3 in January.
+French 1: module 3.
 Please enrol as soon as possible as places cannot be guaranteed.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.